AaltoRSE/pytorch-ddp-imagenet/README.md

 ## PyTorch single-node multi-GPU example for ASC's supercomputers Triton

-To make usage of [PyTorch distributed][pytorch_dist], in particular `DistributedDataParallel` (DDP) with a large dataset, like ImageNet on Triton easier, we created this example.
+To make usage of [PyTorch distributed][pytorch_dist], in particular [DistributedDataParallel][ddp] with a large dataset, like ImageNet on Triton easier, we created this example.
 This work is ongoing, and we welcome any feedback to improve it.

 **PyTorch distributed** offers a nice way of running multi-GPU and multi-node PyTorch jobs.
 (Triton only supports single-node, multi-GPU jobs for the time being).
 Unfortunately, The official PyTorch documentation has been a bit lacking in this area, and online examples are not always directly applicable to Triton's environment.